joseasoler/Pathfinding-Framework/CONTRIBUTING.md

 If you do not have HugsLib, you can also use a RimWorld log.
 You can look how to obtain it in [this link](https://steamcommunity.com/sharedfiles/filedetails/?id=725234314).

-Please use the [issue tracker](https://github.com/joseasoler/pathfinding-framework/issues) or the [bug reports thread in the Steam Workshop](https://steamcommunity.com/workshop/filedetails/discussion/ToDo/ToDo/) to report bugs.
+Please use the [issue tracker](https://github.com/joseasoler/pathfinding-framework/issues) or the [discord server](https://discord.gg/HB3KyzStgp) to report bugs.

 Questions
 ---

-Questions about the mod can be asked in the discussion thread of the mod in the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=ToDo) or using the [issue tracker](https://github.com/joseasoler/pathfinding-framework/issues).
+Questions about the mod can be asked in the discussion thread of the mod in the [discord server](https://discord.gg/HB3KyzStgp) or using the [issue tracker](https://github.com/joseasoler/pathfinding-framework/issues).

 Contributions